One Kilogram of Motivation, Please!

 Just think:

 I bet your answer is NO (and science supports this answer).
-Knowing this, why would you chose anything else than curiosity?
+Knowing this, why would you choose anything else than curiosity?
 This will be your best activator into action.

-A curious mind not only creates clarity, but also produces the right hormones that will ignite and maintain the pleasure for enabling further search.
+A curious mind not only creates clarity but also produces the right hormones that will ignite and maintain pleasure for enabling further search.

 Motivation as MEANING

-Very often, managers, as all highly ambitious professionals, find themselves on journeys for achieving or reaching goals.
+Very often, managers, as all highly ambitious professionals, find themselves on journeys to achieve or reach goals.

 Organisations are places where one can easily lose connection with what is meaningful to them.